tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/lab-evaluation.md

 9. For an additional challenge find a download a picture of yourself from either your linked in profile or some other place and copy it to your Ubuntu server or specifiy a path to the file in the html code.
 Please ask your instructor if any of this information is unclear.

 10. The purpose of this exercise is to further your comfort level with using the scp, cp, cd, vi, pwd, and ls commands.

+### That's it your done the evaluation is complete!!!
+Congrats